top of page

 The Rain to Rivers...Wise Choices for Cleaner Waters is an education campaign sponsored by Rain to Rivers of Western Wisconsin, and is aimed at protecting and improving the quality of local lakes, streams, rivers, and wetlands.

-Protect Our Waterways This Spring
+Keep Our Waterways Clean This Fall

 What You Can Do: